kul-optec/nmpc-codegen/README.md

 - Cmake

 ## How to install
+- make sure Cmake,make and gcc are installed
 - git clone the repo
 - add src_matlab or src_python to you python/matlab path
 - !! no compilation is required when installing , Python/Matlab takes care of any compilation !!